transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 For a simple overview, the words were stemmed to reduce similar but not identical versions of certain words (like editor/editors).
-Table \@ref(tab:co-review-table) displays the most frequent parts of the distinct policies, sorted by propensity.
+Table \@ref(tab:coreview-table) displays the most frequent parts of the distinct policies, sorted by propensity.

 Table: (\#tab:coreview-table)Propensity of terms in co-review policies